 By adeptly leveraging these commands, developers can debug multi-threaded programs with precision and confidence, resulting in the development of robust and reliable software solutions.

-1. info threads – The info threads command in GDB provides information about the currently active threads in the debugged program.
+command in GDB provides information about the currently active threads in the debugged program.
 It displays a list of threads along with their IDs, stack addresses, and associated program counters.
-This command is useful for understanding the state of thread execution, identifying active threads, and gaining insights into thread-related issues.
+This command is useful for understanding the state of thread execution, identifying active threads, and gaining insights into thread-related issues. - thread – The

 Source Code and Symbol Information